sibala/Oliven-mvc/README.md

 Oliven-MVC
 =========
-Oliven is a forum created in a school project at BTH.
+Oliven is a forum about olivs and olivoils, created in a school project at BTH.
 The forum was built with ANAX, a PHP-based and MVC-inspired (micro) framework ceated by the course teacher Mikael Roos.